If you prefer, the full transcript is available below.

 In that tool, we gave them the ability to see clock-in and clock-out info and that would overlay on top each technician’s route for the day.
 It would overlay their work orders and the sequence in which they received them.
 That helped dispatchers determine who was running late to an appointment, who was running on time, etc. That would show them immediately which jobs were being done out of sequence.

 So our dispatchers called all of those customers who for whatever reason weren’t done in the right order or were skipped for the next customers.
 In a lot of cases, that was because the customer had something come up.
 We were able to retain those customers as dispatchers and other folks called them up, keeping those folks in the system.
 And maybe they reschedule them a little bit faster.
 That helps to really improve the situation for everyone.

-: It’s a balance, right, between sort of decentralizing and empowering and then also mandating and enforcing that notion of a consistent customer experience but then also the top line and revenue and these types of things you have to strike a balance between.
-Nate
+Mobile Reach: It’s a balance, right, between sort of decentralizing and empowering and then also mandating and enforcing that notion of a consistent customer experience but then also the top line and revenue and these types of things you have to strike a balance between.

 So at Safelite, I see an increasing complexity in the type of work we are doing in a couple different ways.
 We’re going to be able offering different services and especially the technology that comes with the windshield is coming more and more robust.
 There are lane departure warnings and automatic braking.
 Most of these types of safety systems are calibrated though cameras which we impact when we do a windshield replacement.
 I think in field service in general, this is going to be true.